finkusuma-dev/frontendmenter-blog-preview-card/README.md

 ##### Figma Strokes vs CSS Borders

-There is difference between strokes in Figma and borders in CSS.
+I noteced that strokes in Figma and borders in CSS behave differently.
 If we look at blog card properties in Figma design, the blog card has stroke **inside** with the padding of 24px.

 I tried different values on the CSS padding and also tried CSS border and outline.
 And these are the pixels to pixels comparison between figma stroke and CSS border (with box-sizing: border-box) or CSS outline.